 Adopting the hierarchy above means the Cyber Risk group would report up to the Technology Risk Group which would report up to the Operational Risk Group.
 In practice, cybersecurity and technology risk management are often treated as peers, reporting to Operational Risk.

-Jack Jones, creator of the FAIR model and co-founder of RiskLens (and a veteran cybersecurity officer and consultant) comments that “Information security as a function has been around for decades, whereas Technology Risk as a formal and distinct focus is relatively new.”
+Jack Jones, creator of the FAIR standard and co-founder of RiskLens (and a CISO veteran) comments that “Information security as a function has been around for decades, whereas technology risk as a formal and distinct focus is relatively new.”

 Regardless of org charts, says Jack, organizations need to “normalize how they think about, measure, and communicate risk.
 If you have Cyber Risk and Technology Risk groups that measure and communicate differently about risk, you have a big problem.”

-With the FAIR model’s quantitative approach as a foundation “an organization can compare apples to apples across risk disciplines, prioritize based on risks and understand the cost benefit of risk management,” says Jack.
+With the FAIR standard’s quantitative approach as a foundation “an organization can compare apples to apples across risk disciplines, prioritize based on risks and understand the cost vs. benefit of risk management,” says Jack.

-The RiskLens platform applies quantitative analysis to cyber risk, technology risk and operational risk.
+The RiskLens platform enables quantitative, financial analysis for risk-based decision support to identify prioritize, communicate and manage cyber risk, technology risk and operational risk.